PGY1 Residents

 University of North Carolina at Chapel Hill School of Medicine

-Harish graduated from the University of North Carolina at Chapel Hill with a major in Environmental Health Sciences and Biology.
+Harish graduated from the University of North Carolina at Chapel Hill with majors in Environmental Health Sciences and Biology, then continued on at UNC Chapel Hill to complete medical school.
 In college, he co-led the Neuroscience Club and worked with NeuroCare leadership to connect students with psychiatry-related service opportunities.
-In medical school, Harish created a medical student podcast to foster student well-being and led a program to offer support to high-risk patients during COVID.
-For his volunteer work in urban clinics, Harish was awarded a prestigious community engagement scholarship.
-His research has focused on the effects of CFTR modulators on depression as well as prevalence of OCD symptoms in cystic fibrosis patients.
-Harish is interested in consultation-liaison psychiatry, academic leadership, and clinical/translational research.
+In medical school, Harish created a medical student podcast to foster student well-being, performed volunteer work in urban underserved communities as part of his community engagement scholarship, led a program to offer support to high-risk patients during COVID, and engaged in research focused on the effects of CFTR modulators on depression/anxiety.
+Now in residency, Harish has taken an interest in educational leadership through his work on the medical student psychiatry curriculum, has served in committee roles to support resident wellness and social life, and has reinforced his clinical learning through preparation and publication of case reports.
+Harish is interested in the outpatient management of bipolar disorder, consult-liaison psychiatry, and teaching.

 Lucas Wittman, M.D., M.P.H.